JINHXu/JINHXu/README.md

 <br>

-_It is very unfortunate I recently became a jobber, most of my work are not open-source not on GitHub.<br>
+_It is very unfortunate I recently became a jobber, most of my work is not open-source not on GitHub.<br>
 Stay tuned for the next open-source app..._